The Banking Regulation Review: European Union

 - a counterparty that wishes to rehypothecate clients' financial instruments that it holds as collateral can do so only after receiving the express consent of the providing counterparty, disclosing the potential risks and having the financial instruments transferred to its own account.

-The Commission is due to submit reports in 2020 (following consultation with ESMA) on:
+The Commission was also due to submit reports in 2020 on:

 - the effectiveness, efficiency and proportionality of the obligations in the SFT Regulation.
 This report should include an overview of similar obligations in third countries, focusing on (1) the reporting of relevant transactions not included in the scope of the SFT Regulation, taking into account any significant developments in market practice, as well as (2) the possible impact on the level of transparency of securities financing operations; and

-- the application of supervisory fees to cover any necessary expenditure by ESMA relating to the registration, recognition and supervision of trade repositories as well as the reimbursement of any costs that NCAs may incur carrying out work pursuant to the SFT Regulation.
+- the application of supervisory fees to cover any necessary expenditure by ESMA relating to the registration, recognition and supervision of trade repositories as well as the reimbursement of any costs that national regulators may incur in carrying out work pursuant to the SFT Regulation.

-In support of the first report, ESMA is due to submit reports on (1) the efficiency of the reporting requirements, taking into account the appropriateness of single-sided reporting (in particular, in terms of reporting coverage and quality as well as reduction of reports to trade repositories) and (2) significant developments in market practices, focusing on transactions having an equivalent objective or effect to an SFT.
-In support of the second report, on 21 April 2017 ESMA published final technical advice to the Commission on, inter alia, supervision fees for trade repositories under the SFT Regulation.
+Both reports are yet to be published.
+ESMA is also due to submit reports on (1) the efficiency of the reporting requirements, taking into account the appropriateness of single-sided reporting (in particular, in terms of reporting coverage and quality as well as reduction of reports to trade repositories) and (2) significant developments in market practices, focusing on transactions having an equivalent objective or effect to an SFT.

-In October 2011, the Commission published legislative proposals for a regulation and directive to replace the Market Abuse Directive (MAD)37 and to strengthen and update the existing EU market abuse regime.
-Following consideration by the Council and the Parliament, the final texts of the Market Abuse Regulation (MAR)38 and the Directive on Criminal Sanctions for Market Abuse (CSMAD)39 (referred to collectively as MAD II) were published on 12 June 2014 and came into force on 2 July 2014.
+In October 2011, the Commission published legislative proposals for a regulation and directive to replace the Market Abuse Directive (MAD)39 and to strengthen and update the existing EU market abuse regime.
+Following consideration by the Council and the Parliament, the final texts of the Market Abuse Regulation (MAR)40 and the Directive on Criminal Sanctions for Market Abuse (CSMAD)41 (referred to collectively as MAD II) were published on 12 June 2014 and came into force on 2 July 2014.

-The MAR was intended to expand and develop the market abuse regime under the MAD by establishing a common regulatory framework on market abuse.
-This Regulation was intended to complement the MiFID II legislative package, and the two regimes were updated together to ensure that they are coherent and support each other's objectives and principles.
+The MAR was intended to expand and develop the market abuse regime under the MAD by establishing a common regulatory framework on market abuse and to complement the MiFID II legislative package.
+The two regimes were updated together to ensure that they are coherent and support each other's objectives and principles.

-The framework established by the MAR prohibits insider dealing, the unlawful disclosure of inside information and market manipulation.
-Key changes made to the existing EU market abuse regime by the MAR include:
+The framework established by the MAR prohibits insider dealing, unlawful disclosure of inside information and market manipulation.
+Key changes made under the MAR to the existing EU market abuse regime include:

 - an expansion of scope to cover market abuse relating to financial instruments traded on an OTF or MTF, certain OTC activities and, in some cases, spot commodity contracts;

-- extraterritorial reach, covering behaviour both within and, where such behaviour relates to instruments traded on an EU trading venue, outside the European Union;
+- extraterritorial reach, covering behaviour both within and, where such behaviour relates to instruments traded on an EU trading venue, outside the EU;

 - the extension of the market manipulation prohibition under the MAD to cover the manipulation of benchmarks; and

-- the introduction of a new market soundings safe harbour to the offence of unlawfully disclosing inside information.
+- a new market soundings safe harbour to the offence of unlawfully disclosing inside information.

 The majority of the MAR's provisions applied from 3 July 2016.
 Under Article 38 of the MAR, the Commission was required to submit a report to the Parliament on the application of the MAR by 3 July 2019, together with a legislative proposal to amend it if appropriate.
-This report must assess, inter alia, whether the definition of inside information is sufficient to cover all information relevant for the competent authorities to effectively combat market abuse, the appropriateness of the trading prohibition for persons discharging managerial responsibilities, and the possibility of establishing an EU framework for cross-market order book surveillance in relation to market abuse.
+This report was to assess, among other things, whether the definition of inside information is sufficient to cover all information relevant for the national authorities to effectively combat market abuse, the appropriateness of the trading prohibition for persons discharging managerial responsibilities, and the possibility of establishing an EU framework for cross-market order book surveillance in relation to market abuse.
 In March 2019, the Commission published a letter sent to ESMA requesting formal technical advice on the report to be submitted by the Commission under Article 38, covering the elements mandated by Article 38 together with certain other matters, including whether spot FX contracts should be covered by MAR and the usefulness of insider lists.
-In response to this request, in October 2019 ESMA published a consultation paper on these topics.
-The consultation closed to responses on 29 November 2019, with a final report set to follow in spring 2020.
+ESMA published the report in September 2020, concluding that the MAR has worked well in practice and is fit for purpose and setting out a proposal for targeted amendments to the MAR.
+The proposals included setting out ways to improve buy-back programmes and simplification of the market sounding procedures and requirements.

 The CSMAD was intended to complement the MAR by requiring Member States to implement minimum rules for criminal sanctions in the most serious instances of market abuse.
 Under the CSMAD, serious instances of market abuse are broadly those that cause a great impact on the integrity of the market, or under which the profit gained or loss avoided, the level of damage caused to the market or the overall value of the financial instruments concerned is high.

 Member States were required to transpose CSMAD provisions into domestic law by 3 July 2016 but, as the CSMAD is a minimum harmonisation directive, Member States are free to impose more stringent requirements.
-Two Member States, Denmark and the United Kingdom, opted out of the CSMAD.
+Two Member States, Denmark and the UK, opted out of the CSMAD.
+However, the UK is no longer a Member State.

 In March 2011, the Commission published a proposal for a directive on credit agreements relating to residential immovable property for consumers.
 The Mortgage Credit Directive (MCD) was published in the Official Journal on 28 February 2014 and had to be transposed and implemented by Member States by 21 March 2016.

-The MCD introduced requirements in the European Union for residential mortgage lending, and placed obligations on credit intermediaries and creditors.
+The MCD introduced requirements in the EU for residential mortgage lending, and placed obligations on credit intermediaries and creditors.
 The MCD imposes requirements in relation to, inter alia, advertising and marketing, standard pre-contractual information, calculation of the annual percentage rate of charge, creditworthiness and suitability assessments and advice, and introduced a right of the borrower to make early repayment.
 The Commission was required to carry out a review of the implementation of the MCD by 21 March 2019, which was to consider the effectiveness and appropriateness of the MCD provisions.
-As at the time of writing, this report has not yet been published.
+However, in May 2020, the Commission postponed the review because of the late transposition of the MCD by several Members States.
+At the time of writing, it remains unpublished.

 The key elements of the Regulation are as follows:

 - the activity of the provision of benchmarks is subject to prior authorisation and continuing supervision at national and EU level.
 Different governance and control requirements apply to administrators depending on whether they administer critical, significant or non-significant benchmarks.
-For critical benchmarks (a class that includes LIBOR, EONIA, STIBOR and EURIBOR), colleges of supervisors should be formed to enhance the exchange of information and ensure uniform authorisation and supervision;
+For critical benchmarks (a class that includes LIBOR, Euro overnight index average (EONIA), Stockholm interbank offered rate (STIBOR) and EURIBOR), colleges of supervisors should be formed to enhance the exchange of information and ensure uniform authorisation and supervision;

 - provisions to improve the quality of input data.
 Input data used to produce a benchmark should be sufficient and accurate to reflect actual market or economic reality, the data should be obtained from a reliable and representative panel of submitting institutions, and the benchmark administrator should use robust and reliable methodology for determining the benchmark;